-peta buy stake in lvmh
+peta buys a stake in lvmh

-They’re planning to take the exotic skin trade down from the inside.
+PETA is planning to take the exotic skin trade down from the inside.

 Text Felix Petty